catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ### Implementing Resolvers

-A resolver is a function populating the data for a field in your schema.
+A resolver, having 4 parameters, is a function populating the data for a field in your schema.
 It has the same name as the field that it populates the data for.

-4 parameters of a resolver

 `parent` : Contain the **data** returned from the **previous** function in a **resolver chain**.

 `args` : Contain all the **arguments** provided to the field for querying a specific item.

-`context` : Used to access the methods defined in `RESTDataSource`, or to access authentication info
+`context` : Used to access the helper methods defined in `RESTDataSource` or to access authentication info.

-`info` : Contain informational properties about the operation's execution state, including the field name, the path to the field from the root, and more
+`info` : Contain informational properties about the operation's execution state.

-- Their **keys** correspond to the **object types** in schema.
+Their **keys** correspond to the **object types** in schema.

-- Resolver functions filter the data properties to match only what the query asks for.

-The `Query` type contains the **entry points** to our schema.
-There are two other possible entry points: **Mutation** and **Subscription**

 ```js title="server/src/resolvers.js"
 // declare an object